 Your Nanny Job is a Smart Career Choice.

 So, you are a nanny.
 Or, you have reached a place where you are seriously thinking about what that means for your future.
-In Part One, we looked at all of the reasons becoming a nanny can be an amazing stepping-stone on your life and career path.
-In Part Two we will look at the meaty parts of this argument, and give you some vocabulary to either talk about your skills and accolades to future employers that are not in the nanny industry, or to use as a template during your current or future nanny job.
+Here is a list of skills you’ve (hopefully) developed along with the vocabulary to either talk about your accolades to future employers that are not in the nanny industry, or to use as a template during your current or future nanny job.
 Now remember, it is important to not only recognize the value of these learned skills, but also to exercise them.
 This is a chance to refine your skills in your position.

 Here is a list of skills to consider:

 The average employee needs roughly 2-5 years of experience before they are promoted into a project management position.
 Your experience in project management should take you far.
 You know how to manage a team, and lead them successfully on a daily basis, and over a long period of time.
 You observe your charges with an intuitive eye and know how to make slight shifts for the betterment of the over all function of the group.
 You plan, organize, and make thoughtful decisions on what needs to be done.
 You are a master of delegation, but also foster autonomy and strength in your charges.
 Your goal is to promote and cultivate the strongest characters, positive attitudes, and open trust amongst your team.
 Frequent interruptions and chaotic events don’t derail you, and you know how to get back to your good-natured, focused self.
 Every day is new, and people-focused.